 The operating limits stated in Best Theratronics License Conditions Handbook are related to cyclotron development and testing.
-The 6 MeV cyclotron in development and testing in 2021 was completed and shipped to the client in 2022.
-Operational information for the remaining cyclotrons in development is provided in the following table.
+Operational information for the cyclotrons in development is provided in the following table.

-Model/Serial number B15P02 B35P01 B70P02 Nominal Beam energy 15MeV 35MeV 70MeV Operating beam energy <1MeV in factory <1MeV in factory <1MeV in factory Beam current (nominal) 500μA nominal 1200μA nominal 1000μA nominal Beam-on times The cyclotron is in manufacturing stage The cyclotron is in manufacturing stage The cyclotron is in manufacturing stage
+Model/Serial number B15P02 B35P01 B70P02 Nominal Beam energy 15MeV 35MeV 70MeV Operating beam energy <1MeV in factory <1MeV in factory <1MeV in factory Beam current (nominal) 500μA nominal 1200μA nominal 1000μA nominal Beam-on times The cyclotron is in manufacturing stage (not operational) The cyclotron is in manufacturing stage (not operational) The cyclotron is in manufacturing stage (not operational)

-Table 4: Operational information for Class 1B prescribed equipment located in High Bay.
+Table 4: Operational information for cyclotrons located in High Bay.